Saoaek/SQL/World_Population/READEME.md

 - **Population Distribution**: The Asian continent had the highest population in 2010, with significant contributions from China and India.
 - **Population Increase**: A majority of countries (188 out of 212) experienced a population increase, with India recording the highest growth.
 - **Population Decrease**: A total of 24 countries, mainly in Europe, observed a decrease in their population.
-- **Population Rankings and Percentages**: Calculated and ranked countries based on their population in 2010 and their respective global population percentages.
+- **Population Rankings and Percentages**: This part of the analysis involved calculating and ranking countries based on their 2010 populations, as well as determining their percentages of the global population.

 ## Conclusions
 1. The Asian continent, led by China and India, dominates global population figures.